CodeYourFuture/syllabus/docs/git/index.md

 We use Git to track different versions of files.

-Perhaps you've had this experience before
+Perhaps you've had this experience before...

 ![Example of bad file naming when working on a document](./assets/example-git-exists.png)